 Twins ride bullpen to 5-3 win over Royals for series sweep

-Minnesota Twins' Max Kepler, left, beats the throw to Kansas City Royals first baseman Eric Hosmer as he dives back to first base in the third inning of a baseball game Thursday, April 6, 2017, in Minneapolis.
-MINNEAPOLIS -- Jason Castro and Jorge Polanco hit consecutive RBI doubles in the seventh inning, as the Minnesota Twins dented Kansas City's bullpen again and beat the Royals 5-3 Thursday to sweep the season-opening series.
+Jason Castro and Jorge Polanco hit consecutive RBI doubles in the seventh inning, as the Minnesota Twins dented Kansas City's bullpen again and beat the Royals 5-3 Thursday to sweep the season-opening series.
+The Twins, who dropped their first nine games last season on the way to a major league-most 103 losses, are 3-0 for the first time since 2007.

 Add your comments below